Skip to content

 Day 3 — Play Crail Balcomie

-Green fee: £35–45.
+Green fee: £70–170 depending on season.
 One of the oldest courses in the world.
 A short, characterful links above the sea at Fife Ness, with hole names in Scots and some of the smallest and most awkward greens in Scottish golf.
 Not long, not easy on a windy day.
-Excellent value.
+Fair value at the off-peak end of that range.

 Anstruther Fish Bar for lunch (it is worth timing your round to arrive by midday).
 The queue at 12:30 is real; the fish and chips justify the wait.